marli99/FinalPortfolio/README.md

 `Peer Reviews` were conducted by my fellow students and lecturer.
 The following feedback I found useful:

-* Feedback one.
-* Feedback two.

-#### Unit Tests

-`Unit Tests` were conducted to establish working functionality.
-Here are all the tests that were ran:

-* Test 1 of this functionality
-* Test 2 of this functionality
+* Update project visually
+* Getting more responses to the user
+* new introduction on every category

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->